Ralston Farina

 He formulated a concept for his performance and aesthetic philosophy called "Time // Time," influenced by peers like Laurie Anderson and Scott Burton, and encouraged by John Cage.
 Cage, who Farina maintained a correspondence with, was known for making compositions such as 4′33″ that dealt with time as a medium, and for popularizing the idea of chance-operations among fine artists.
 Other influences on Farina's conception of time included philosophers Henri Bergson, Ludwig Wittgenstein, and Edmund Husserl.

-He sometimes used "Time Art" as an alias, as well as "Zeitkunst."
+He sometimes referred to his work as "Zeitkunst", "Time Art" or "Time Time".
 For most of his career, Farina forbade documentation of his work, afraid that his methods would be stolen.

 Wikidata identifier